fmExcense/compositeurdigital.github.io/en/slideshow.md

 >*Note 3:* You can open any other content from a specific slide using the "link" feature.
 Please refer to the [Interactivity]  (interactive) section for further details.

-### Content Management
+### Folder organization - single document type, alphabeticial order

 - Folder extension : `slideshow`
 - Supported extensions in the folder : `jpg`, `png`, `ppt`, `pptx`, `pdf`

-Example of folder organization of a slideshow :
+Example of folder organization :

 ![explorer slideshow img](img/explorer_slideshow_img.jpg)

-### Document set folder
+### Folder organization - multiple document type, forced sequence

 You can create a single slideshow with a combination of Powerpoint, PDF and image files.
-Place all files the same folder with the extension `slideshow`.
+Place all files in folder using the `slideshow` extension.

-Sample slideshow file hierarchy:
+Example of folder organization :

 ![explorer slideshow docs](img/explorer_slideshow_docs.jpg)

-In this case, the resulting slideshow will display slides in this order: the fisrt image, the slides from the 2 PDF files and then the last image.
+In this case, the resulting slideshow will display slides in the following sequence : the first image file, the slides from the 2 PDF files and then the last image file.

 ### <a name="interactive"></a> Interactivity